TosbackCgusBridge-Bot/CGUs-versions/Scribd/Privacy Policy.md

 By using the Scribd Platform, you expressly consent to the information handling practices described in this notice.

 This Privacy Notice is incorporated into and is subject to the Scribd Platform Terms of Use.
 Your use of the Scribd Platform and any personal information you provide through the Scribd Platform are subject at all time to this Privacy Notice and the Terms of Use.
-Terms for “Scribd” and the “Scribd Platform” apply to any site or mobile application owned and operated by Scribd, Inc, including Scribd.com, Float.com, and the Float mobile application.
+Terms for “Scribd” and the “Scribd Platform” apply to any site or mobile application owned and operated by Scribd, Inc, including Scribd.com and the Scribd mobile application.

 1. The Information Scribd Collects
 2. The Way Scribd Uses Information